pfenninglab/Pierce_transgen_rat_multiome/README.md

 # Pierce_transgen_rat_multiome
 Pierce lab rat nucleus accumbens single cell multiome analyses in transgenerational model of substance use predisposition

-# Outline of of the code:
+# Outline of of the main code:
 These code folders are organized in roughly order of operations.
 The snRNA-seq data are clustered first, then they are used to aid snATAC-seq clustering.
 The differentially expressed gene analyses are done after the snRNA-seq clustering.
 The LD score regression (GWAS enrichment) analyses are done afte rthe snATAC-seq clustering.
 [code/raw_code/preprocess_snATAC](code/raw_code/preprocess_snATAC)
 - code to make snATAC and snRNA raw files